chingu-voyages/V58-tier3-team-35/README.md

         ```bash
         npm install

+    3. Create and configure the environment file:
+       - In the backend directory, create a new file named .env.
+       - Copy the contents of .env.example into your new .env file.
+       - Fill in the required values:
+            - VITE_GOOGLE_MAPS_API_KEY=" your-goggle-maps-key"
+            - VITE_API_URL="your-backend-url"
+            - VITE_API_KEY="your-backend-app-key"
+            - VITE_RECAPTCHA_SITE_KEY="your-recaptcha-key"

-   3. Start the frontend development server:
+   4. Start the frontend development server:
         ```bash
         npm run dev